-Faith has served as Lewa’s Education Officer since 2004.
-She runs the Lewa Educations Programme and manages all aspects of this programme for the Conservancy.
-Born in Kenya, she holds a bachelors’ degree in education and a Masters in Education Administration with honors.
+Faith has served as head of Lewa's Education Programme since 2004, managing and running all aspects of this programme for the Conservancy.
+Born in Kenya, she holds a bachelors’ degree in education and a Masters in Education Administration with honours.

 Elodie A. Sampéré, Head of Conservation Marketing

 Elodie Sampéré has served as Lewa’s Head of Conservation Marketing since August 2008.
 Elodie earned a BA in Political Science and Philosophy and a Master’s Degree in International Affairs from George Washington University.
 Prior to joining the Lewa Wildlife Conservancy, Elodie most recently served as the Director of Marketing for the African Wildlife Foundation for seven years.
 Elodie now divides her time between Lewa, the Ol Pejeta Conservancy and the Northern Rangelands Trust.